arkano29/Kmeans_Streaming_Data/README.md

 # Kmeans_Streaming_Data
-Code used for the paper published in ICDM 2021 "K-means for Evolving Data Streams".
+Code used for the short paper published in ICDM 2021 "K-means for Evolving Data Streams".

 Will be available by November.